marklogic-community/grove-core-api/README.md

 These three basic filter types can be combined recursively using AND, OR, NOT, and NEAR in order to populate the "filters" field (called "CombinedFilter" in the spec document).
 The UI thus has control over how individual filters should be combined and can encode advanced queries.
 CombinedFilter uses the expressiveness of MarkLogic's REST API search grammar as a model.

-Additional filter types can easily be plugged into a MUIR Project as needed.
+Additional filter types can easily be plugged into a Grove Project as needed.
 These could be highly specialized or very generic like the ones above.

 #### Search Response

 The specified SearchResponse is mostly a subset of the response from the MarkLogic Search API.
 (The one addition is an "id" field, which may differ from document URI, allowing the application to express search over higher-level concepts or entities, rather than individual documents.)
 Results from other sources could be marshalled into the same structure.
 It covers some metadata, such as `total` and pagination properties, as well as facets and results.

-We only specified certain properties used in out-of-the-box MUIR UI implementations.
+We only specified certain properties used in out-of-the-box Grove UI implementations.
 The response can be expanded with additional properties by middle-tier implementations.

 ## Testing an implementation